 As of 2018, the minimum wage for Jakarta is set at IDR 3.65 million per month.
-This would probably change soon with the local labor union demanded a minimum wage of IDR 3.9 million.
+This would probably change soon with the local labor union demanding a minimum wage of IDR 3.9 million.

 Meanwhile, the minimum wage in Semarang is at IDR 2.13 million per month.
-Therefore, the lower salary has prompted many entrepreneurs, and business owners to do market research in Semarang, as well as obtaining information on factory operation, permit application, and licensing process.
+Therefore, the lower salary has prompted many entrepreneurs, and business owners to do market research in Semarang, as well as obtain information on factory operation, permit application, and licensing process.

 The demand for factory space soars in Semarang.
 Some companies even closed their manufacturing facilities in China and other Southeast Asia countries and transferred their production lines to plants in Semarang where production costs are lower.

 Kendal Industrial park, otherwise known as Park by the Bay, is a joint Indonesian project between Indonesia and Singapore, aiming to create 100,000 employment opportunities in Semarang and its surrounding region.
 20 companies from different countries including Indonesia, Singapore, Australia, and Japan have come together to invest in the park, amounting to a total of IDR 4.3 trillion (S$450 million).

 The first integrated township of its kind in Central Java, Kendal Industrial Park is a coastal development located along the Jakarta-Semarang-Surabaya Economic Corridor, including industrial, commercial as well as residential spaces.

 This industrial park does not only enhance the foreign customer base of the investing countries but also acts as a platform where different nations can share their industrialization expertise and experience in order to create more jobs for greater development across Indonesia.

 Semarang is considered a more optimal choice for a factory to import materials and input goods from its surrounding areas and countries.